Eskandar Khan Setkhanian: Background and upbringing

-Iskandar-Khan was born to General Tsatur Khan and Lady Ninon Hovnatanyan.
-His paternal grandfather was Ambassador Set Khan Astvatsatourian, and his maternal grandfather was Hakob Hovnatanyan.
-His father chose the Russian general consul in Tabriz, General Stupyn, as Iskandar's Godfather.
+Coming from an Iranian Armenian background, Eskandar Khan Setkhanian was the son of the military officer Sattur Khan Setkhanian and Ninon Hovnatanyan.
+His paternal grandfather was the ambassador Set Khan Astvatsatourian and his maternal grandfather was the court painter Hakob Hovnatanyan.
+His father chose the Russian general consul in Tabriz, Stupyn, as Eskandar Khan's godfather.

-While on a diplomatic mission to Russia, Tsatur Khan had promised Grand Duke Michael Nikolaevich that he would send his son to be educated in the Russian Empire.
-Iskandar's father kept that promise in 1878 and sent Iskandar to study at the military academy in Tbilisi, Georgia.
-Before departing, Iskandar mastered Persian and Armenian at the Armenian school in Tabriz.
-In Georgia, he mastered both Russian and French as well, and learned military sciences and Cossack Cavalry tactics.
-After completing his studies, Iskandar travelled to Moscow to finish his higher education.
+While on a diplomatic mission to Russia, Sattur Khan had promised Grand Duke Michael Nikolaevich that he would send his son to be educated in the Russian Empire.
+Eskandar Khan's father kept that promise in 1878 and sent Eskandar Khan to study at the military academy in Tbilisi in Russian-ruled Georgia.
+Before departing, Eskandar Khan become well versed in Persian and Armenian at the Armenian school in Tabriz.
+In Georgia, he became well versed Russian and French as well, and learned military sciences and Cossack Cavalry tactics.
+After completing his studies, Eskandar Khan traveled to Moscow to finish his higher education.
 There he became a naturalized citizen of the Russian Empire.